excentis/ByteBlower_GUI_examples/traffic_profiles/README.md

 The downside is that is less realistic.
 There's no guarantee that the download retrieves the necessary amount.

-Both approaches hava a large download at their start.
+Both approaches have a large download at their start.
 This emulates filling up the video buffer.

 ### Scenario Default